Can mild steel be welded? Yes

 - Not as much Amazon Feedback as the above wires but what there is generally good barring the usual box, spool, shipping issues.
 The wire is very well regarded as excellent welding wire in the home welding and industrial market.

-How about considering getting some Forney Contact Tips with this wire?
+How about considering getting some Forney Contact Tips (*Paid Link) with this wire?

 Note: These wires are available in larger diameter sizes and spool sizes.
 I have chosen the wires and sizes above as they are most often used by the home work shop welder.